-&lt;sup>13 Current and past quality measures can be found in CMS's Information and Guidance for Plans, Ibid.
+&lt;sup>21 Current and past quality measures can be found in CMS's Information and Guidance for Plans, Ibid.

-MMPs varied in their performance for the Calendar Year 2015 quality withholds.
-While some received 75 percent or higher of the withhold amount for the quality withhold measures for Calendar Year 2015, half did not based on the latest data available.
-DY 1 consists of Calendar Years 1 and 2, which includes April 1, 2014, to December 31, 2015.
+MMPs varied in their performance for the CY 2016 quality withholds.
+Most MMPs received 75 percent or higher of the withhold amount for the quality withhold measures for CY 2016, only one MMP did not, based on the latest data available.

-Two of the ten plans with data reported performed at a level that qualified them to receive 100percent of their quality withhold payments.
+Four of the ten plans' data reported performed at a level that qualified them to receive 100 percent of their quality withhold payments.